duckdb/duckdb-web/docs/archive/0.6/sql/functions/datepart.md

 ---
+expanded: Functions
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/sql/functions/datepart
+selected: Documentation/Functions/Date Parts
 title: Date Parts
-selected: Documentation/Functions/Date Parts
-expanded: Functions
 ---

 The `date_part` and `date_diff` and `date_trunc` functions can be used to manipulate the fields of temporal types.